 A better option is to sync up a chest strap heart rate monitor to your machine.
 That will gives you a more accurate readout of how hard you're working and how many calories you may be burning.

 The best option is to use an app on your smartphone, synched up to a chest strap heart rate monitor.
 That gives you consistent feedback regardless of what cardio machine you're using.
 It also keeps a history of your cardio workouts, so you can compare over time how your sessions are going.

-Don't assume the button that says "fat burning" is the best way to drop fat.
-The fat burning workout on most machines keeps you running at a constant speed for a set period of time.
+Don't assume the button that says "fat-burning" is the best way to drop fat.
+The fat-burning workout on most machines keeps you running at a constant speed for a set period.
 The idea is that the slow and steady "aerobic zone" is the optimum speed to burn fat as fuel.
 If you go faster, you can't burn fat fast enough for energy, so you start burning muscle for fuel.

 We know now that's not entirely true.
-When you do interval workouts, you push your heart rate much higher, but only for short periods of time.
+When you do interval workouts, you push your heart rate much higher, but only for short periods.
 Then you let your heart rate slow back down to recover.

-Those cardio bursts, burn far more calories in a very short period of time, meaning you'll lose weight quicker.
+Those cardio bursts, burn far more calories in a very short period, meaning you'll lose weight quicker.
 The secret is you're never doing any interval long enough to start burning muscle.
 The longest interval would be four minutes, with most as short as 30-60 seconds.

 Don't automatically turn on the television.
 A proper cardio workout requires some concentration.
 You need to make sure you're properly positioning your body.
 You should be tracking your heart rate and how long you're spending in different cardio zones.
 If you're doing it right, you may not be on the machine long enough to get into a show anyway.
 Use the TV only after you've made sure your form and pace are appropriate.

 Make these simple changes for the best cardio workouts ever.